 How “Straight” Cash-Back Credit Card Rewards Work

 Most cash-back credit cards offer the same rate of return for various types of purchases throughout the year and are sometimes called “straight” cash-back rewards.
 Many will offer the same percentage of cash back for all purchases, while others will offer varying degrees of cash back depending on the type of purchase.
 For example, Citi offers its Double Cash card (reviewed here) that features a total of 2% cash back on all purchases and has no annual fee (you get 1% cash back when you make a purchase and another 1% when you pay your bill).
-Alternatively, the American Express Blue Cash Preferred offers 6% cash back at supermarkets on up to $6,000 per year in purchases (then 1%), 3% at gas stations and at select department stores, and 1% cash back on all other purchases.
-(Full Disclosure: Citibank, as well as American Express, Chase & Discover, advertise on Credit.com, but that results in no preferential editorial treatment.)
+Alternatively, the American Express Blue Cash Preferred offers 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 3% at gas stations and at select department stores, and 1% cash back on all other purchases.
+(Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)

 How Revolving Credit Card Rewards Work